PolMix/transport_equation/README.md

 Instruments I used:
 - Matplotlib library for plotting
-- Pandas library for numberical processing
+- Pandas library for numerical processing

 The code was written using:
 - Recursion
 - Knowledge of advanced mathematical analysis

+For additional info see the .pdf file in the repository